-- Several factors impact your job search during COVID-19.
+- Several factors impact your job search during coronavirus.
 Including your location, industry and the companies you are applying to.

-- Stay positive and do not get discouraged by COVID-19.
+- Stay positive and do not get discouraged by coronavirus.
 As job seekers can find more opportunities in certain industries.

-- There are less job openings due to COVID 19.
-But less job seekers are applying.
-So keep applying, as you may have less competition
+- There are less job openings due to coronavirus.
+But some job seekers stopped applying due to coronavirus.
+So keep applying, as you may have less competition.

 - Some organisations started hiring in March 2020, as a result of higher demand.
-Also see Coronavirus job opportunities.
+Also see COVID-19 job opportunities.

 - Services Australia has announced 5,000 openings at Centrelink.